 The Sahara has become a dangerous place in the intervening years and I don’t imagine I could ever repeat something like this.

-It was in Oued Samene – our famous 4km day – that the reality of riding 250kg slugs-on-stilts hit us.
+It was in Oued Samene – our famous 4km day – that the reality of riding our 250kg slugs-on-stilts really hit us.
 But it was also our first cross-country (‘off piste’) ride down to the canyon’s north rim and it underlined the thrill of finding one’s own way over wild terrain.
 Exploration: you can’t beat it!

-Next day on to the Tree (right) and all the way back to Killian we did a stonking 450 kms – a ride to remember.
-Then back north from the cache to Bordj on the Djanet road – another great ride until Andy got puncture fever and DNFed with tyre troubles all the way home.
+Next day we packed up and rode back north from the Killian cache to Bordj on the Djanet road.
+It was another great cross country ride until Andy got puncture fever and DNFed with tyre troubles all the way home.
 Read his story here.

-Jon and I took the regular route west to Tamanrasset as we were keen to have a closer look at Telertheba mountain.
+Jon and I took the regular piste west to Tamanrasset as we were keen to have a closer look at Telertheba mountain.
 We rode up as close as we could over the rubble and Jon trekked right up to the base of the cliffs.
 But climbing this jagged ridge (it’s been done) would be tricky and as usual we were low on water and food.
 By the time we got to Tam we felt a bit unsatisfied.
 Having tasted the thrill of off-piste riding, corrugations just aren’t so much fun anymore.

-Jon and I parked up in Tam for a few days (it was Tabaski festival) when a Dutch KTM – a guy I met last year on the Med ferry – turned up with a couple of German mates heading for Djanet.
-About ten days later they all got abducted in the Oued Samene region along with 29 other tourists in various groups – below.
-Arjen and his three mates were released six months later and several stone lighter.
-One woman died of the heat on the plateau.
-Desert travel in Algeria has never recovered from that event which has since spread all over the Sahara under the banner of Al Qaeda of the Islamic Maghreb (AQIM).
+Jon and I parked up in Tam for a few days (it was Tabaski festival) when a Dutch KTM – a guy I met last year on the Med ferry – turned up with a couple of German mates heading for Djanet. they were keen to hear about our ride out to the Lost Tree.

 * We picked up the fuel in November 2005 during another visit.
-A bit of evaporation but 90% there after three hot summers on a rock.
-And in November 2007 I reached the amazing Amguid Crater on foot.
+A bit of evaporation but 90% there after three hot summers under a rock.